microsoftgraph/msgraph-sdk-powershell/src/Mail/Mail/docs/v1.0/Update-MgUserMailFolderMessage.md

 # Update-MgUserMailFolderMessage

 ## SYNOPSIS
-The collection of messages in the mailFolder.
+Update the navigation property messages in users

 ## SYNTAX